Introduction to Transformers: an NLP Perspective: Efficient Models

 The memory here can be viewed as a datastore of vectors.
-From a machine learning perspective, this is a non-parametric model, and the cost of accessing the model grows as a longer sub-sequence is observed.
-Clearly, such a variable-length memory will generally be infeasible if the model deals with a very, very long sequence.
-For the modeling problem of arbitrary length sequences, it is common to use a fix-length memory instead.
-As in many NLP problems, one of the simplest ways to do this is to consider a cache saving recent information, that is, we restrict the modeling to a context window.
+From a machine learning perspective, this is a non-parametric model, and the cost of accessing the model grows as the sequence becomes longer.
+Clearly, such a variable-length memory will generally be infeasible if the model deals with extremely long sequences.
+For modeling sequences of arbitrary length, it is common to use a fixed-length memory instead.
+As in many NLP problems, one of the simplest ways to do this is to maintain a cache of recent information, that is, we restrict the modeling to a context window.
 Let $n_c$ be the size of the context window.
-The model keeps track of the $n_c - 1$ latest states to the current position, so that its closest successors can be considered at each step.
-This means that, for each position, a self-attention sub-layer attends to $n_c - 1$ positions ahead, like this
+The model keeps track of the $n_c - 1$ latest states preceding the current position, so that its closest predecessors can be considered at each step.
+This means that, for each position, a self-attention sub-layer attends to $n_c - 1$ previous positions, as follows

 If we stack multiple self-attention sub-layers, a larger context window would be considered.
 For example, a model involving two self-attention sub-layers has a context window of size $2n_c - 1$, as follows